Risks of joint bank accounts

 - Either party uses the account as collateral for a loan, then defaults.

-"In most cases, if it's with a child or an elderly relative or maybe a casual business associate, we think there are much better ways to structure your assets than just to have a joint bank account with those people," says Sullivan.
+“In most cases, if it’s with a child or an elderly relative or maybe a casual business associate, we think there are much better ways to structure your assets than just to have a joint bank account with those people,” Sullivan says.

-- For spouses or other people you want as direct beneficiaries: Set up the accounts to "pay on death."
+- For spouses or other people you want as direct beneficiaries: Set up the accounts to “payable on death.”

 - For elderly parents, spouses or family members: Set up durable powers of attorney, which give access to accounts in certain circumstances (illness, incapacitation, etc.).